Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Southeastern New Hampshire Services Outpatient Services is a methadone clinic in Strafford County, NH.
+Southeastern New Hampshire Services For Women Iop is a methadone clinic in Strafford County, NH.
 It is located at 272 County Farm Road, 03820 zip.
-Southeastern New Hampshire Services Outpatient Services provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Southeastern New Hampshire Services Outpatient Services offers substance use education, group counseling and individual counseling.
-Southeastern New Hampshire Services Outpatient Services provides medication assisted treatment to men and women.
+Southeastern New Hampshire Services For Women Iop provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Southeastern New Hampshire Services For Women Iop offers hepatitis education, counseling and support, employment counseling or training and HIV and AIDS education, support and counseling.
+Southeastern New Hampshire Services For Women Iop provides medication-assisted treatment to women.

 Learn MoreTreatment at a suboxone clinic in Strafford County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.